rygo6/GTAvaCrypt/README.md

 VRC API stores old uploads of your avatar!
 So if you start uploading an encrypted avatar with an ID that you previously uploaded non-encrypted, it may entirely negate any benefit this provides as rippers can just download an older verison that was not encrypted.

-So go into the VRChat SDK Inspector in the Unity Editor, then under 'Content Manager' find the avatar you wish to protect and delete it entirely from the VRC backend.
+1. Go into the VRChat SDK Inspector in the Unity Editor, then under 'Content Manager' find the avatar you wish to protect and delete it entirely from the VRC backend.
+2. Go to your current avavatar's `Pipeline Manager` component and click the `Detach (Optional)` button so it will generate a new avatar id on upload.

 #### Encrypting and Uploading